snovakovic/s.js/README.md

 ```

 #### capitalize
-Converts first letter of the string to uppercase.
+Converts first letter of a string to uppercase.
 If true is passed as second argument the rest of the string will be converted to lower case.

 ```javascript